expressjs/session/README.md

 secret as first element of the array, and including previous secrets as the later elements.

+**Note** HMAC-256 is used to sign the session ID.
+For this reason, the secret should contain at least 32 bytes of entropy.

 ##### store

 The session store instance, defaults to a new `MemoryStore` instance.